alexis-godbout/wordnet-data/README.md

 ## Development

-1. Make sure that node.js is installed
+1. Make sure that Node.js is installed
-2. Navigate to the wordnet folder
+2. Navigate to the [src](./src/) folder
 2. Install the dependencies

 ```bash